-[ In “Why You Should Love Trucks” I showed that essential supply chains depend on trucks partly or completely in the movement of goods (NAS).
+Preface.
+In “Why You Should Love Trucks” I showed that essential supply chains depend on trucks nearly completely.

 If Trucks Stopped Running

 I found three articles about what would happen.
 They all came to similar conclusions, which I’ve combined below (Holcomb, McKinnon, SARHC).

 Day 1 without trucks

 - Manufacturers and assembly lines that use just-in-time delivery will shut down when parts run out or storage for finished products fills up.

 - Hospitals will run out of supplies like syringes and catheters within hours.

 - Milk and fresh bread will run out.